mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 Upon failure of the initial TCP connection, the client initiates a second TCP connection using the server-provided token.

-In both cases, some records sent by client or the server might be in transit when the failure occurs.
+In both cases, some records sent by the client or the server might be in transit when the failure occurs.
 Some of these records could have been partially received but not yet delivered to the TCPLS layer when the underlying TCP connection fails.
-Other records could have already received, decrypted and data of their frames could have been delivered to the application.
+Other records could have already been received, decrypted and data of their frames could have been delivered to the application.
 To prevent data losses and duplication, TCPLS includes its own acknowledgments.